 in mind that each semester builds upon what was learned in previous semesters, and the curriculum was specifically designed to give children the opportunity to master beginner skills and be well-situated to begin private instruction.

 Each semester includes 17 "core" classes, and while classes are held on Zoom, almost as many "extra" classes.
-Semesters begin in early September, early February, and mid-July.
+Semesters begin in early September and early February.

 New students must start in Level A. Level A classes are currently only offered to children in Kindergarten - 3rd Grade depending on the semester.